browserengineering/book/book/styles.md

     "directories" are dropped from the current URL; and then the relative URL is put at the end.

-To turn a relative URL into a full URL, then, we need to figure out which case we're in:
+So we need a function that turns a relative URL into a full URL:

 ``` {.python}
 def relative_url(url, current):